-Belgian insurer P&V Group commits to banning physical distribution of mail as early as 2018
+Belgian insurer P&V Group commits to banning physical distribution of mail.

 The P&V Group (P&V, Vivium and Actel) offers a wide range of insurance solutions to private persons, self-employed individuals, companies and organizations.
 The many products and services are distributed through an extensive network of exclusive advisors and independent brokers who act as the privileged contacts for the customers.
 Inherent to the business of insurance companies is the compulsory, extensive and diverse correspondence (electronic or on paper) that needs to be handled on a daily basis.
 While scanning for archiving purposes at the end of the document lifecycle was already mainstream, rethinking the processes was deemed necessary.
 Full digitalization of the process was the logical way to go forward and the mailroom was the first hurdle to take.

 Each year >1.000.000 documents are processed by the Claims department.
 60 to 70% of these documents are non-structured emails.
 These +/- 600.000 emails are on average 4 pages long.
 A lot of these e-mails were very often simply printed.
 They posed an additional challenge for digitalizing this process.

 “Therefore we were looking for a system that should really be intuitive.
 A non-trained co-worker should be able to sit at a desk and use it straightaway.
 Because if that is possible, then we know that we have a user-friendly system that will really help to improve our services towards our stakeholders.” says Bart Van Bouwel, responsible for the project at P&V Group.

 In this case P&V group decided, together with Docbyte as a partner, to implement a solution to scan the incoming paper flow and insert the documents, together with incoming mails, into the process in order to be digitally handled.
 That’s 2,5 million pages less to print for P&V Group, with the added advantage that digitized print and electronic mail are now ‘one’.